cz2r/CompSciCasino/README.md

 - Players can **Hit** (take another card), **Stand** (keep current total), **Double Down** (double bet, get one card, then stand), or **Split** (separate pairs into two hands)
 - Dealer hits until reaching 17 or higher
 - Goal: Beat the dealer without exceeding 21
+- Players can also take an **Insurance Bet** which lets them bet on the dealer getting a blackjack (Only if dealer shows an ace, and pays 1:1 if the dealer does have a blackjack)

 #### Payouts
 - **Regular Win**: 1:1 (win amount equal to bet)
 - **Natural Blackjack**: 3:2 (21 with first two cards only)
 - **Push**: Tie with dealer (bet returned)
+- **Insurance**: 2:1 (Make back the bet, only if the dealer has a natural blackjack and insurance was betted on)

 #### Features
 - Support for up to 20 hands per round (More if splitting)